The Face Behind the Mask (1941 film)

-The Face Behind the Mask is a 1941 American film noir crime film directed by Robert Florey and starring Peter Lorre.
-The screenplay was adapted by Paul Jarrico, Arthur Levinson, and Allen Vincent from the play Interim, written by Thomas Edward O'Connell.
+The Face Behind the Mask is a 1941 American Film Noir directed by Robert Florey and starring Peter Lorre, Evelyn Keyes and Don Beddoe.
+The screenplay was adapted by Paul Jarrico, Arthur Levinson, and Allen Vincent from the play Interim, written by Thomas Edward O'Connell (1915–1961).

 Plot

 Janos Szabo (Peter Lorre) is a hopeful new Hungarian immigrant who, on his first day in New York City, is trapped in a hotel fire that leaves his face hideously scarred.
 He is refused employment due to his appearance and, though possessing tremendous skill as a watchmaker, is willing to do any work.
 In extreme poverty, and despite believing that dishonesty can never bring happiness, he resorts to safecracking to obtain food, medicine, and a warm bed for his only friend, Dinky (George E. Stone).
 Eventually he becomes the leader of a gang of thieves and raises money to commission and wear a realistic latex mask of his own face.

 Janos then falls in love with Helen (Evelyn Keyes), a blind woman who perceives only the good in him, and attempts to leave his life of crime behind him.
 Unfortunately, his gang come to believe that he has betrayed them to the police, and attempt to kill him by car bomb, an attempt on his life that he survives but which kills Helen.
 In retaliation, Janos disguises himself as the pilot of the private plane in which the gang plans to fly out of the country.
 He lands the plane in the Arizona desert and lets out the fuel, suicidally stranding both the gang and himself without food or water, dooming them all to a slow death.
 At the film's end, Janos's body and those of his enemies are discovered by the police.